PhiLong-Project-Portfolio/Sales_Insights_with_AdventureWorks/README.md

 - Run Power BI file.

 - Download the Sales Insight Presentation file to see more information about the project.

+### Conclusion
+Through a analysis of the AdventureWorksDW database, I have gained valuable insights into sales overview, customer segmentation, and product performance.
+By leveraging SQL queries, I extracted meaningful information that can guide business decisions and strategies.
+Additionally, the Power BI dashboard provides a comprehensive picture of sales, customers, and products of the company.
+The interactive components and insightful visualizations allow users to explore, understand, and make informed decisions effectively.

+However, the project is based on a sample database, which may not fully capture the complexities and nuances of a real-world business environment.
+The dataset spans from January 2011 to February 2014, and does not include more recent data, potentially limiting the applicability of the insights.

 ### References
 - [Exploring AdventureWorks Database through Comprehensive SQL Analysis and Power BI Dashboard](https://medium.com/@abdulazizbabkrwork/exploring-adventureworks-database-through-comprehensive-sql-analysis-and-power-bi-dashboard-aedbca3d81ed)